 Other Comparable Data

-Schmidt have conducted their own testing for the SONdelux, SON28 and Shimano DH-3N80 hubs.
+Schmidt has conducted their own testing for the SONdelux, SON28 and Shimano DH-3N80 hubs.
 The results fall very closely in line with the independent testing conducted by FahrradZukunft, but their data shows slightly less drag on all three hubs between 10-30km/h.
 This could be due to a different electrical load applied to the hubs.

 Light Switched OFF While Cycling 10-30km/h

 Schmidt SONdelux // 0.25w-1.00w drag

 Schmidt SON28 // 2.15w-6.50w drag

 Shimano DH-3N80 // 2.30w-7.25w drag

 The Effect On Your Speed